 In conclusion, faith is a hand that touches God.
 Besides, He is pleased to see our faith stretched to receive what He has already provided us.
 Jesus did not tell the woman it was not God’s timing or sovereign decision to heal her then; instead, He was pleased with her.
 Remember that Jesus suffered for our forgiveness, healing, freedom, salvation, etc. Whenever we touch Him, open the reservoir of grace, and drink as much as we need, He is pleased and not offended.

 Did Jesus know this woman was going to touch Him?

 Faith matters.
 It is not an invention of the “faith movement”.
 Some miracles require kingdom violence—a violence of faith.
 Invest in your faith!

-Ask the Spirit to help you to reach out and touch the Master in any endeavor.
+Ask the Spirit to help you grow in faith and learn to walk in it appropriately.

 Subscribe for Uplifting Spirit-filled Insights once a week